CharisisPapacharisis/twitter-sentiment-analysis/README.md

 For this project, I executed sentiment analysis on tweets about the two latest US Presidents: Donald Trump and Barack Obama.

-In terms of data, I collected ~4,500 tweets on them via the Twitter API, focusing specifically American-based tweets for this analysis.
+In terms of data, I collected ~4,500 tweets on them via the Twitter API, focusing specifically on American-based tweets for this analysis.

 This project essentially implement an **end-to-end Data Pipeline**, from extraction to storage, and from storage to manipulation and visualiazation.
 The project is organized in 3 notebooks:
 1. Project Intro and Data Extraction